cloudfoundry-attic/oss-docs/bosh/documentation/deploying_to_vcloud_director.md

 + We have published micro BOSH stemcells for download.
 When you are ready to use the BOSH deployer download a micro BOSH stemcell.

-Download a micro BOSH stemcell with version >= 0.8.0  Use bosh-release version #11 or higher.
+Download a micro BOSH stemcell with version >= 0.8.0 (coming soon)  Use bosh-release version #11 or higher.

 Note :  Stemcells for vSphere work for vCloud Director